dschuurman/archie-pi/README.md

 Once the script completes, the content should be displayed at: `http://10.10.10.10`.

 The installation may take some time, depending in the size of the package(s) and the speed of your connection.
-Once installation is completed, the ethernet cable is no longer needed and may be removed.
 Note that some content requires substantial storage space, so it is important to ensure that you select an adequately sized microSD card or USB drive.